-Following is a list of the major issues, initiatives and activities that ASI was able to implement during fiscal year 2018-2019:
+Following is a list of the major issues, initiatives and activities that ASI was able to implement during fiscal year 2019-2020:

-- Secure Sheep and Wool Supply Plan In 2019, ASI launched the development of a Secure Sheep and Wool Supply plan to have a business strategy to address a catastrophic disease outbreak in the United States.
-This plan at a cost of \$100,000 will be finalized in 2020 and will help locate sheep and sheep products at any time of the year and reflect seasonal patterns of production and transportation. - Quality Assurance Continued the implementation of the national Sheep Safety and Quality Assurance program for producers.
-Several hundred producers have been trained and certified in SSQA Level I and trainers are working with producers in several states on SSQA Level II processes. - Animal ID Participated in the National Animal Disease Traceability development.
-ASI continued to work with USDA and industry partners to help build a functional animal identification system that will augment the scrapie identification program for sheep. - Scrapie Worked with APHIS on implementing the accelerated National Scrapie Eradication Program via meetings, monthly and other periodic communications to producers and state animal health officials, informal advisory communications and provided leadership in developing proposed changes.
-This was especially important in 2019 as USDA/APHIS released a new scrapie rule. - Surveillance ASI cooperated actively with APHIS to increase the number of slaughter surveillance samples submitted for diagnostic evaluation from small processing plants. - Education ASI, through APHIS, provided funding to state sheep associations to implement educational programs on scrapie eradication. - Research Worked with USDA's Agricultural Research Service both at the national program staff level and at various research stations, including the Animal Disease Research Unit, Meat Animal Research Center and the U.S. Sheep Experiment Station on appropriate sheep-research direction and funding levels including genomic solutions to disease reduction, improved sheep production efficiency, nutrition advancements and improvements in wool quality.
+- American Wool Assurance Program While the program will focus on the time period around shearing, it includes standards for year-round care of the flock.
+Standards for the program were written in 2020 and released to the American sheep industry in early 2021.
+Continued development of the program and an online educational module are still in the works. - Secure Sheep and Wool Supply Plan In 2019, ASI launched the development of a Secure Sheep and Wool Supply plan to have a business strategy to address a catastrophic disease outbreak in the United States.

+The plan was finalized in 2020 and will help locate sheep and sheep products at any time of the year and reflect seasonal patterns of production and transportation.
+Education on the new plan will be an ongoing endeavor for years to come

+- Quality Assurance Continued the implementation of the national Sheep Safety and Quality Assurance program for producers.
+Several hundred producers have been trained and certified in SSQA Level I and trainers are working with producers in several states on SSQA Level II processes.
+Updates to the SSQA program are in the works as the program works hand-in-hand with the newly developed American Wool Assurance Program. - Animal ID Participated in the National Animal Disease Traceability development.
+ASI continued to work with USDA and industry partners to help build a functional animal identification system that will augment the scrapie identification program for sheep.
+ASI is currently developing a pilot program as part of a cooperative agreement with APHIS to test animal identification in American sale barns. - Scrapie Worked with APHIS on implementing the accelerated National Scrapie Eradication Program via meetings, monthly and other periodic communications to producers and state animal health officials, informal advisory communications and provided leadership in developing proposed changes.